-For line contacts A and B, we need to consider generalized friction cones [17] to describe sticking line contact in 3D.
-However, this work considers manipulation in 2D as shown in Fig. 2 (b) and thus we can argue that there is no moment to break the line contact.
-Thus, we can approximate line contacts as two point contacts with the same force distribution, leading to the larger coefficients of friction effectively.
-Also for patch contacts at contact C, we need to consider 4D limit surface [18] where we have 3D force $[f_x, f_y, f_z]$ and 1D moment m_z .
+Also for patch contacts at contact C, we need to consider 4D limit surface [19] where we have 3D force $[f_x, f_y, f_z]$ and 1D moment m_z .
 However, in practice, implementing m_z is difficult, especially for position-controlled manipulators with a force controller with low bandwidth.
-Thus, this work approximates patch contact at C as two point contacts (see Fig. 2 (b)) with same force distribution.
-This approximation makes low-level controllers track the force trajectory easily.
+Thus, this work approximates patch contact at C as two point contacts (see Fig. 1 (b)) with same force distribution.